-Artistic excellence may be demonstrated by support material about what you do or by what the artists you hire do -- audio or visual tapes and complete artistic bios/reviews.
+ARTISTIC EXCELLENCE may be demonstrated by support material about what you do, or what the artists you hire do (e.g. link, DVD, thorough artistic bios/reviews).
 Be clear about the degree of professionalism of the artists involved in your program.

-Administrative capacity is demonstrated by the organization of your proposal, its neatness, completeness and accurate budget calculations.
+ADMINISTRATIVE CAPACITY is demonstrated by the organization of your proposal, including its neatness and thoroughness; and by accurate budget calculations.

-- Accurate budget calculations are important; be sure to check your addition. - Timeliness of all reports will be considered. - Proof reading catches errors.
+- Accurate budget calculations are important; be sure to check your math. - Timeliness of all reports will be considered. - Proofreading catches errors.

-Community outreach and participation is demonstrated by presenting artists and/or art forms that are different than your usual programs and by utilizing media that reaches specific populations.◆◆
+COMMUNITY OUTREACH & PARTICIPATION is demonstrated by presenting artists and/or art forms that are different than your usual programs, and by utilizing media that reaches specific populations.